alperenp/OS-Log-Collection/readme.md

 ## Setup
-This Setup instructions run on Windows.
+This Setup instructions are tested on Windows machine.

 1. Install Java to your host machine
 2. Install nxlog to your host machine